Soldier rings bell marking end of chemo treatment

 Spc.
 Malcolm Montgomery was stationed in Fort Bliss, Texas when he was rushed to the hospital after feeling sick.
 He told his chain of command he wasn't feeling well on the way to physical training.
 When they returned with someone to watch him, they found him unconscious.

-Shortly after, Malcolm woke up in the hospital where a bone marrow tap revealed he had Leukemia.
+Shortly after, Malcolm woke up in the hospital where bone marrow tests revealed he had leukemia.

 Up to that point, Malcolm had been fighting for his country.
 That's when the active duty soldier's fight for his own health really began.